Qingquan-Li/lost-and-found/README.md

 $ docker-compose -f docker-compose.prod.yml up -d
 ```

+Note:
+The website now is running on http://localhost:8081
+If you didn't create the database and tables, you will see an error message.
+To create the database and tables, check out the `db/README.md` file for instructions.

 ## 4. Run the project (development) with Docker

 1. Install Docker and Docker Compose